|Dates / Deadlines:|

-With 2008 came Beijing's newfound designation as an Olympic city.
+With 2008 came Beijing's new found designation as an Olympic city.
 As China continues to rise on the world stage as an economic superpower, students on the program have the opportunity to witness history in the making.
-Both housing options - home stay with a family or a dorm room shared with other international students - give students a perfect opportunity to hone their language skills while gaining invaluable insight into Chinese culture and the country's future in this constantly evolving city.
+Living with a home stay family gives students a perfect opportunity to hone their language skills while gaining invaluable insight into Chinese culture and the country's future in this constantly evolving city.

 Peking University is a prestigious institution in China and boasts the most beautiful campus in the country.
 The university is comprised of nine colleges and schools, ranging from the College of Chemistry and Molecular Engineering to the School of International Studies.
 Of the 13,000 students who attend the university, approximately 1,000 are international students, and Americans represent a small minority.
 Thus, those who attend through Dickinson's program will find themselves studying side-by-side with the best students from China and students from all over the world.

 The expectations to apply for this program are as follows: